aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 **Dynamic flags**.
 Indicates something can have varying states, for example enable a list of premium features for customer X not Y.

 ???+ tip
-    You can use [Parameters utility](parameters.md){target="_blank" rel="nofollow"} for static flags while this utility can do both static and dynamic feature flags.
+    You can use [Parameters utility](parameters.md){target="_blank"} for static flags while this utility can do both static and dynamic feature flags.

 ???+ warning
     Be mindful that feature flags can increase the complexity of your application over time; use them sparingly.